-Injection molding process is widely used for manufacturing plastic part.
-Injection molding requires injection molds.
-Injection mold cost is very high and takes time to manufacturing.
-Injection mold price can be used if we are aware of the factors affecting injection mold cost.
-This article covers various factors affecting injection mold price and how we can reduce overall mold price.
+Injection molding process is widely used to manufacture plastic parts in large volumes.
+Injection mold cost and lead time is very high.
+It’s cost can be reduced if we are aware of the factors affecting injection mold cost.
+In this article we will discuss various factors affecting injection mold cost.

 Factors Affecting Plastic Injection Mold Cost

-Following factors such as Plastic Part Design, Material, Production volumes mold construction affect the plastic injection mold cost.
-By controlling these points we reduce injection mold price.
-Let’s discuss these points in detail.
+Following factors such as Plastic Part Design, Material, Production volumes and mold construction affect the plastic injection mold cost.
+By controlling these factors we reduce injection mold price.

 Plastic Part Design